btrettel/plint/README.md

     the at least one button| is yellow, and the at least one widget| is blue.

+### .marked file

+plint will write how it is interpreting claims in the antecedent basis analysis to a text file with a filename the same as that of the claims but with ".marked" at the end. plint will automatically add line returns to this file after colons and semi-colons to make the text file easier to read.

 ### Verbose mode

 Verbose mode can be enabled with the `-V` or `--verbose` flag, which will print how plint is interpreting the claim when doing the antecedent basis analysis.
 For example, plint's interpretation of the first demo claim is: